sciactive/pnotify/README.md

 * `title_escape: false` - Whether to escape the content of the title.
 (Not allow HTML.)
 * `text: false` - The notice's text.
 * `text_escape: false` - Whether to escape the content of the text.
 (Not allow HTML.)
 * `styling: "bootstrap"` - What styling classes to use.
-(Can be either jqueryui or bootstrap.)
+(Can be either jqueryui, bootstrap, bootstrap3, fontawesome, or a custom style object.
+See the source for the properties in a style object.)
 * `addclass: ""` - Additional classes to be added to the notice.
 (For custom styling.)
 * `cornerclass: ""` - Class to be added to the notice for corner styling.
 * `nonblock: false` - Create a non-blocking notice.
 It lets the user click elements underneath it.